yoren/gravityflow/readme.txt

 = 1.4.2-dev =

+- Added support for deleting Discussion field comments on the entry detail edit page.
 - Added the Rich Text Editor setting to the Discussion field.
 - Added the gravityflow_inbox_sorting filter to allow the sorting criteria to be modified before search for entries in the inbox.
 See http://docs.gravityflow.io/article/132-gravityflowinboxsorting
 - Added the gravityflow_reverse_comment_order_discussion_field filter allowing the comments to be reversed before being displayed.